Phrdavis/grogus_ecommerce_front/README.md

 ## Usage

+In the first moment, you will need to access the [Grogu E-commerce Back-End](https://github.com/Phrdavis/grogus_ecommerce) and following the steps to run the Java Server API.

 Once the application is on live, you can see the Login interface on your browser.
 Click on `Ainda não possui cadastro?` and fill in your information.

 :warning: **WARNING:**
 Don't worry, you can put fake information in the form if you want, no data will be colected from this application.
+Only the password needs to contain more than 8 caracters, upper case, lower case and a number

 ## Contributing